-- a.
-Applicants proposing to undertake any aquaculture project shall: - (1) Describe the location and size of the area proposed; - (2) Identify the species to be managed or cultivated within the permitted area and over which the applicant shall have exclusive right; - (3) Describe the method or manner of management or cultivation to be utilized, including whether the activities proposed are experimental, commercial, or for personal use; and - (4) Provide such other information as may be necessary for the Council to determine: (1) the compatibility of the proposal with other existing and potential uses of the area and areas contiguous to it, including navigation, recreation, and fisheries; (2) the degree of exclusivity required for aquacultural activities on the proposed site; (3) the safety and security of equipment, including appropriate marking of the equipment and/or lease area; (4) the projected per unit area yield of harvestable product; (5) the cumulative impact of a particular aquaculture proposal in an area, in addition to other aquaculture operations already in place; (6) the capability of the applicant to carry out the proposed activities; and (7) the impact of the proposed activities on the scenic qualities of the area.
+- (2) Identify the species to be managed or cultivated within the permitted area and over which the applicant shall have exclusive right; - (3) Describe the method or manner of management or cultivation to be utilized, including whether the activities proposed are experimental, commercial, or for personal use; and - (4) Provide such other information as may be necessary for the Council to determine: - (AA) the compatibility of the proposal with other existing and potential uses of the area and areas contiguous to it, including navigation, recreation, and fisheries; - (BB) the degree of exclusivity required for aquacultural activities on the proposed site; - (CC) the safety and security of equipment, including appropriate marking of the equipment and/or lease area; - (DD) the projected per unit area yield of harvestable product; - (EE) the cumulative impact of a particular aquaculture proposal in an area, in addition to other aquaculture operations already in place; - (FF) the capability of the applicant to carry out the proposed activities; and - (GG) the impact of the proposed activities on the scenic qualities of the area. - b.
+Operational plan In accordance with the permitting requirements set forth herein, the aquaculturist must submit a written operational plan as part of their Category B Assent application to be reviewed and approved by CRMC and DEM and maintained on file with the CRMC.
+Operational plans will be made available for review and inspection by CRMC, DEM and the U.S. Food and Drug Administration.
+The operational plan must be updated and resubmitted prior to any change(s) occurring in the aquaculture operation.
+Aquaculture must be practiced only in strict compliance with the provisions of the approved operational plan.
+At a minimum, each operational plan must include the following information: